Meet Your Professors

 My research interests lie in the areas of digital platforms, entrepreneurship, and gender gaps.
 Methodologically, I utilize randomized field experiments as well as econometric approaches for causal inference.
 I complement these approaches with surveys to gain insights into the underlying mechanisms at work.

-Dr. Xuan Bi is an Assistant Professor of Information and Decision Sciences in the Carlson School of Management at the University of Minnesota.
+Dr. Xuan Bi is an Assistant Professor of Information and Decision Sciences at the Carlson School of Management at the University of Minnesota.
 His general research goal is to design data-driven solutions and provide decision support to benefit organizations and individuals.
 Dr.

 Shawn Curley is a professor in the Information and Decision Sciences Department.
 He joined the Carlson School in September 1986 after completing an MA in mathematics and a PhD in psychology from the University of Michigan, Ann Arbor.
 His research interests are in individual decision-making -- how decisions are made and how they can be aided.

 Dr. De Liu is a Xian Dong Eric Jing Professor of Information and Decision Sciences at the Carlson School of Management, University of Minnesota.
 He received his Ph.D. from the University of Texas at Austin, and his Master's and Bachelor's degrees from Tsinghua University.

 Gautam Ray is a Professor at the Carlson School of Management at the University of Minnesota.
 His research interests are in the area of impact of IT on firm scope and structure, and how does IT create value.